 Step 1.
 It’s essential to know the path of our Java installation for our applications to function.
 Where is Java installed?
 Run this command to discovery its path.

 ~# update-alternatives --config java There is 1 choice for the alternative java (providing /usr/bin/java).
 Selection Path Priority Status ------------------------------------------------------------ 0 /usr/lib/jvm/java-8-oracle/jre/bin/java 1081 auto mode * 1 /usr/lib/jvm/java-8-oracle/jre/bin/java 1081 manual mode

-and add in the path of your Java installation to the end of your file.
+Step 3.
+After copying the file path, use vim to edit the /etc/environment file.
+Now, we will add in the path of our Java installation to the end of our file.

 Then, save the file by hitting the ESC button and typing :wq to exit vim.

-Next, execute the command below to recognize the changes to the file:
+Step 4.
+Next, execute the source command below to accept the changes to the file.

 ~# echo $JAVA_HOME /usr/lib/jvm/java-8-oracle/jre/bin/java

 Installing the Java software automatically creates a directory called jre1.8.0_version.
 If we try to install the Java SE Runtime Environment as a user into a system-wide location such as /usr/jre, we must first become root to gain the necessary permissions.
 When we do not have access to the root user, we can simply install the Java SE Runtime Environment into our home directory, or a subdirectory in which we have permission to write to.